 Hang out with your favorite people

-We also encourage you to continue attending our monthly in-person support dinners, as well as participating in our online support group.
+If you need guidance or emotional support, it is important to consider reaching out to a professional counselor.
+We also encourage you to participate in support groups.
 Of course, there’s no better support than from women who’ve experienced the journey themselves!

 Practice self-care